Wildlife Damage Control for Traditional and Organic Farmers

 Objective 4 (Long term outcome) Extension educators will educate farmers so they can implement legal, effective, efficient and environmentally safe vertebrate pest control practices which will increase profits of organic farmers through reduced crop losses due to vertebrate pests.

 Current project efforts include development of written and video materials.
-Publications on deer control and fencing evaluations are currently completed.
-Publications on voles, ground squirrels, pocket gophers, deer and bird control are currently being reviewed.
-These publications are part of a handbook and material that will be available on the eXtension website.
+Three publications; vole, ground squirrel, and pocket gopher control, are currently being reviewed.
 Videos currently being edited are on ground squirrel control, skunk and pocket gopher control.
+Initial writing has started on deer fencing, bear exclusion, vole control and bird control.

 Impacts and Contributions/Outcomes

 Most farmers have challenges related to crop damage due to wildlife pests.
 Organic farmers have additional challenges because they cannot use chemical controls which are sometimes the most effective and efficient options.
-A great deal of research and data collection has been completed for wildlife damage control for conventional agriculture producers.
+Another problem for both traditional and organic farmers is the lack of comparative economic and effectiveness information that would help them make decisions related to vertebrae pest control.
+A great deal of research and data collection has been completed for conventional agriculture producers.
 A need has been identified for alternative pest control appropriate for traditional and organic farmers.

-We have demonstrated that some of the same methods and techniques that can be used by organic farmers also provide relief for traditional farmers.
+Interestingly, the same methods and techniques that could be used by organic farmers will provide relief for traditional farmers as well.
 Traditional farmers will benefit from new information providing options to control wildlife damage.
 For example, preventing pocket gopher damage to high value crops has been a continual frustration.
-Our work and other research has found specific traps, methods and timing of control can be more efficient and cost effective than traditional methods using toxicants.
+New research has found specific traps, methods and timing of control can be more efficient and cost effective than traditional methods using toxicants.

 County and Reservation Extension educators and Natural Resource Conservation Service (NRCS) have increasing requests from organic farmers for information unique to organic farming.
 Coping with pests, including wildlife pests, are among the most common.
 Like the organic farmers themselves, Extension and NRCS personnel lack information on controlling wildlife pests on organic farms.